Bash-09/tf2_bot_kicker/README.md

 `chat_reminders` - true/false if you want regular messages in chat to alert other players of current connected bots.\
 `join_alerts` - true/false if you want chat messages that say when a bot is joining the server (This can occasionally miss bots if the period is set too high).\
 `kick` - true/false if you want to automatically call votekicks on bots.
 (There is no way to determine when a vote is running or if you are on cooldown, so it may attempt to call votekicks even when you cannot)\
-`period` - Integer Time in seconds between server refreshes (each alert/kick attempt)
+`period` - Integer Time in seconds between server refreshes (each alert/kick attempt)\
+Note: I encourage you to not set the period too low with chat_reminders on as that may be annoying for the other players, find a balance or turn reminders off.
+I personally play with join_alerts on but no chat_reminders at a period of 10 seconds.

 # Adding bots to the list
 In the cfg folder there is a file called bots.cfg, this has all the information to identify the bots under a few sections.\